LaurenceScotford/udacity-fewd-project3/README.md

 - Loop through the grid from top to bottom:
  - if a row has enemies, render these First
  - Now loop through each column from left to right and render any static entity at that location
- - If the player is at the current location, ender the player at this point
+ - If the player is at the current location, render the player at this point
 - If the level is locked, draw the locked blocks on the bottom row over the normal blocks
 - Finally render the star in the bottom row